Amazon offers a range of advertising solutions for brands and sellers of any size to meet their marketing goals and grow their business.

 The minimum budget for self-service SPAs on Amazon is $1, and because they’re so versatile, their cost-per-click can be anywhere from a couple cents to a few dollars depending on the level of competition in your niche or for a particular placement.

 Sponsored Product Ads are the backbone of Amazon advertising.
 They’re able to support most advertising goals and can be extremely profitable if you know how to use them.
-This versatility is why most Amazon experts will argue for putting about 70% of your total ad budget into SPAs.
+This versatility is why many Amazon pros begin by placing a significant portion of their total ad budget into Sponsored Product Ads.

 If you’re just getting started, SPA will likely be the only ad type you use, and it’s a good idea to master it before you move on to Sponsored Brand and Sponsored Display Ads.